Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Alright, alright!"
 Wild laughed.
 "You know, I never get over just how long those scents linger."

 "I have to get good and close and concentrate to pick up on old ones like that.
 But yeah.
-Humans tend to…*dominate* the nasal landscape.
-Though not as much as whoever that was you were hanging out with a few hours ago. *They* certainly don’t smell human…"
+Humans tend to...*dominate* the nasal landscape.
+Though not as much as whoever that was you were hanging out with a few hours ago. *They* certainly don’t smell human..."

 "That’d be Ferd Given-Man.
 Ten’Gewek."